There are few connections between the Bronte family & photography but

 when larger 'cabinet photos' were the norm.
 The advantage over collodions were that they

 were cheap, unbreakable and could be sent through the post.
-They could
+They were

-be stored in a personalised book, the photograph album.
+often stored in a personalised book, a photograph album.

-Daguerreotypes had been outmoded by the glass collodion photos of the 1850s
+Daguerreotypes were superseded by the glass collodion photos of

 photos in the 1880s, though not completely.